Acqua technical documentation Buy

 Compiling Linux Kernel 4.19.x LTS for Acqua

-This article illustrates how to generate a bootable Linux Kernel image for Acqua SOM starting from the source files available on the Microchip Linux4Sam git repository.
+This article illustrates how to generate a bootable class='acmetable' Linux Kernel image for Acqua SOM starting from the source files available on the Microchip Linux4Sam git repository.
 This image can be used with Debian or Buildroot rootfs.

 Prerequisite